 1. Keep a valid passport.
 To extend your passport validity, please contact your country’s embassy in the United States: Websites of Foreign Embassies in the U.S.

-2. Attend the school he or she is authorized to attend as stated on his or her Form I-20.
+2. Attend the College he or she is authorized to attend as stated on his or her Form I-20.

 3. Pursue a full course of study and make normal progress towards the completion of your degree.
 If for any reason, you are unable to be enrolled full-time in your program, please contact OIA immediately.
 An F-1 student who fails to maintain a full course of study without the approval of OIA is not maintaining proper F1 status and is not eligible for the pre-departure or pre-transfer grace period.

 4. Online courses: Only 3 credits of online courses count toward maintaining your full-time status requirement.

 5. Extensions: A program extension can only be granted under special circumstances.
 If you are having any difficulties in your academic program, please contact OIA as soon as possible.

 6. Changing Education Level or Program: If you decide that you would like to change your field of study or change your academic level of study (e.g., from bachelor’s to master’s degree), you must visit OIA before you make any changes.

-7. Transferring Schools: If you decide that you would like to transfer to another institution, you must visit OIA before you make any changes.
+7. Transferring Colleges: If you decide that you would like to transfer to another institution, you must visit OIA before you make any changes.

-8. Employment: You are permitted to work up to 20 hours a week while school is in session.
+8. Employment: You are permitted to work up to 20 hours a week while College is in session.
 Full time on-campus employment is permitted during university vacation periods as long as you were enrolled full-time for the previous term and intend to be full-time the following term.
 You must contact OIA for approval of any on-campus employment.
 Do not accept any unauthorized employment.
 In the event of economic hardship or interest in part-time practical training, please contact OIA immediately to discuss appropriate options.

 9. Off-campus employment requires special authorization.
 In the event of economic hardship or interest in part-time practical training, please contact OIA immediately to discuss appropriate options.
 Do not accept any unauthorized employment.